ccpem/mrcfile/docs/usage_guide.rst

    >>> mrc.close()

-As we saw in the examples above, :class:`~mrcfile.mrcfile.MrcFile` objects support Python's ``with`` statement, which will ensure the file is closed properly after use (like a normal Python file object).
-It's generally a good idea to use ``with`` if possible, but sometimes when running Python interactively (as in some of these examples), it's more convenient to open a file and keep using it without having to work in an indented block.
+As we saw in the examples above, :class:`~mrcfile.mrcfile.MrcFile` objects support Python's :keyword:`with` statement, which will ensure the file is closed properly after use (like a normal Python file object).
+It's generally a good idea to use :keyword:`with` if possible, but sometimes when running Python interactively (as in some of these examples), it's more convenient to open a file and keep using it without having to work in an indented block.
 If you do this, remember to close the file at the end!